treyhunner/pyohio2024/outline-idea.md

 Making a conscious effort to think about and talk through your own actions as if you were another person can be really helpful for temporarily suspending our egos.

 ---

-Years later, I experienced much more acute cognitive dissonance.

-In 2020 I listened to some podcast interviews that started me down a path of questioning some of my actions and beliefs.

-I realized that had and still have a few related mental models in my head that are both incomplete and inconsistent.

-I love eating all the types of meat....

 Who has attempted to meditate before?
 Who has found meditating challenging because the thinking just keeps happening?